MermaidSeqBench: An Evaluation Benchmark for NL-to-Mermaid Sequence Diagram Generation: Abstract

 \section{Abstract}

-Large language models (LLMs) have demonstrated excellent capabilities in generating structured diagrams from natural language descriptions.
-In particular, they have shown great promise in generating sequence diagrams for software engineering, typically represented in a text-based syntax such as Mermaid.
-However, systematic evaluations in this space remain underdeveloped as there is a lack of existing benchmarks to assess the LLM's correctness on this task.
-To address this shortcoming, we introduce \framework, a human-verified and LLM-synthetically-extended benchmark for assessing an LLM's capabilities in generating Mermaid sequence diagrams from textual prompts.
-The benchmark consists of a core set of 132 samples, starting from a small set of manually crafted and verified flows.
-These were expanded via a hybrid methodology combining human annotation, in-context LLM prompting, and rule-based variation generation.
-Our benchmark uses an LLM-as-a-judge model to assess Mermaid sequence diagram generation across fine-grained metrics, including syntax correctness, activation handling, error handling, and practical usability.
-We perform initial evaluations on numerous state-of-the-art LLMs and utilize multiple LLM judge models to demonstrate the effectiveness and flexibility of our benchmark.
-Our results reveal significant capability gaps across models and evaluation modes.
-Our proposed benchmark provides a foundation for advancing research in structured diagram generation and for developing more rigorous, fine-grained evaluation methodologies.
+Large language models (LLMs) have shown great promise in generating structured diagrams from natural language descriptions, particularly Mermaid sequence diagrams for software engineering.
+However, the lack of existing benchmarks to assess the LLM's correctness on this task hinders rigorous, systematic evaluation and principled comparison of model capabilities on this task.
+To address this shortcoming, we introduce \textbf{MermaidSeqBench}, a human-verified and synthetically extended benchmark for assessing LLM capabilities in generating Mermaid sequence diagrams from natural language prompts.
+The benchmark consists of 132 samples developed via a hybrid methodology of human-verified flows, LLM-based augmentation, and rule-based expansion.
+The evaluation uses an LLM-as-a-judge model to assess generation across various fine-grained metrics such as syntax correctness, activation handling, error handling, and practical usability.
+To demonstrate the effectiveness and flexibility of our benchmark, we perform initial evaluations on numerous state-of-the-art LLMs with multiple LLM judges which reveal significant capability gaps across models and evaluation modes.
+MermaidSeqBench provides a foundation for evaluating structured diagram generation and advances the scientific understanding of LLM capabilities and limitations in structured generation tasks.